nitrictech/docs/docs/reference/cli/stacks.md

 ## Updating a stack definition

-You are free to manually edit the stack definition if required, ensure that both the provider and region values are valid or simply run the `nitric new stack` command again.
+You are free to manually edit the stack definition if required, ensure that both the provider and region values are valid or simply run the `nitric stack new` command again.